Ishwar Modi: Career

-Elected Vice-President of the Rajasthan HRD Network Forum.
+Elected vice-president of the Rajasthan HRD Network Forum.

-This apart, Dr. Modi was the only faculty member of the Department of Sociology of the University of Rajasthan who was elected on an important executive position of a Research Committee of the [International Sociological Association (ISA)].
+This apart, Modi was the only faculty member of the Department of Sociology of the University of Rajasthan who was elected on an important executive position of a research committee of the [International Sociological Association (ISA)].

-After his retirement, Dr. Modi is working on his long-cherished dream of establishing an India International Institute of Social Sciences (IIISS), an academic institution of international standards at Jaipur with the state-of-art facilities including foreign faculty collaboration.
+After his retirement, Modi is working on his long-cherished dream of establishing an India International Institute of Social Sciences (IIISS), an academic institution of international standards at Jaipur with the state-of-art facilities including foreign faculty collaboration.